Hluk: Economy

 There are two significant industrial producers in Hluk.
 Hanon Systems Autopal company operates a factory for refrigeration and air conditioning components for the automotive industry.

 Niob is a company focused on the development, design and manufacture of equipment for the food industry.
 Since its founding in 1992, it acts as a technical base of the parent company Inotec GmbH.

 Culture

 Hluk lies in the cultural region of Moravian Slovakia.
-The town is known for its folklore festival Ride of the Kings which is on the UNESCO Intangible Cultural Heritage List.
+The town is known for its folklore festival Ride of the Kings, which is on the UNESCO Intangible Cultural Heritage List.
 It is held every three years, on the first weekend in July.
-This folk tradition commemorates historic event, when King Matthias Corvinus fled through Hluk in female disguise after losing the battle.
+This folk tradition commemorates the historical event when King Matthias Corvinus fled through Hluk in female disguise after losing the battle.

 At present, there is a tradition maintained style when through the town is decorated with ribbons and decorated horses transported the little boy in the women national costumes of Hluk, accompanied by costumed lads.
 The parade is accompanied by hundreds of costumed citizens of the town, surrounding municipalities, foreign and domestic ensembles.

 The Ride of the Kings is also linked to an annual brass band festival and a folklore festival.